telus/tds-core/guide/contributing/developer-guide.md

 - Using `aria-` attributes only when absolutely necessary
 - Providing visible labels and visual focus states for interactive elements
 - Adapting spacing or font appearance to browser font configurations
-- Animations or reduced or omitted when environments are configured for [reduced motion][css-tricks-reduced-motion]
+- Animations are reduced or omitted when environments are configured for [reduced motion][css-tricks-reduced-motion]
 - Whether assistive technology should be able to read intentionally hidden content
 - Keyboard navigation is possible, passing through elements in a consistent order (typically from left to right, top to bottom)
 - Voiceover tools can announce content or actions appropriately, such as when an action toggles an adjacent element opened or closed, signalled by `aria-expanded`